lostallmymoney/Razer_Mouse_Linux/README.md

 ---

-### Multiline run* and userRun*
+### Multi-lines run* and userRun*
-If nothing is provided after =, the run commands switch into multiline mode.
-All indented lines that follow are grouped into a single script and executed together as one shell command, allowing full multi-line shell syntax.
+If nothing is provided after =, the run commands switch into multi-lines mode.
+All indented lines that follow are grouped into a single script and executed together as one shell command, allowing full multi-lines shell syntax.

 For Bash-specific features, use bash -c "..." since run executes using /bin/sh by default.